ndlopez/NowPlaying/README.md

 	- obj/NowPlaying.csproj.nuget.dgspec.json, change all NET 5.0 to netcoreapp3.1
 	- obj/project.assets.json, change all NET 5.0 to netcoreapp3.1

+### Needed Feature

+The artwork img should be shown in the notification.
+Thus far I have not searched anything related.

 ### Acknowledgments:

 Thanks to all the following references,